 - Co-counsel for plaintiff in Estate of David R. Foster v.
-Gomer, et al., Case No. CV11-01242-AHM (DTBx), U.S. District Court – Central District of California; plaintiff’s RICO claim alleges (among other things) that decedent’s former sister-in-law and her family defrauded him of millions of dollars during the final years of his life; dispositive motions are currently pending.
+Gomer, et al., Case No. CV11-01242-AHM (DTBx), U.S. District Court – Central District of California; plaintiff’s RICO claim alleges (among other things) that decedent’s former sister-in-law and her family defrauded him of millions of dollars during the final years of his life; the case settled to the satisfaction of client.

 - Consultant to plaintiff’s counsel in Marini, et al. v.
-Adamo, et al., Case No. 08 CV 3995, U.S. District Court – Eastern District of New York; plaintiff’s RICO claim alleges (among other things) that defendants engaged in a scheme to defraud plaintiff of millions of dollars through the sale of rare coins; defendants’ motion for summary judgment was recently denied; click here for further discussion.
+Adamo, et al., Case No. 08 CV 3995, U.S. District Court – Eastern District of New York; plaintiff’s RICO claim alleges (among other things) that defendants engaged in a scheme to defraud plaintiff of millions of dollars through the sale of rare coins; defendants’ motion for summary judgment was denied.

 - Co-counsel for plaintiffs in Stueve, et al. v.
 Novell, et al., Case No. 30-2010-00411651, Superior Court of California – County of Orange; plaintiffs’ RICO claim alleges that attorneys and other fiduciaries defrauded plaintiffs of million of dollars by self-dealing, sham loan transactions, and other illegal conduct; the majority of plaintiffs’ claims survived a demurrer to the second amended complaint; click here to read the court’s order.

 - Co-counsel for plaintiffs in WW LLC, et al. v.
-The Coffee Beanery Ltd., et al., Case No. 05-cv-3360, U.S. District Court – District of Maryland; plaintiff’s RICO claim alleges (among other things) that defendants sold franchise opportunities through a pattern of mail and wire fraud; a motion to dismiss the second amended complaint is pending.
+The Coffee Beanery Ltd., et al., Case No. 05-cv-3360, U.S. District Court – District of Maryland; plaintiff’s RICO claim alleges (among other things) that defendants sold franchise opportunities through a pattern of mail and wire fraud.

 Assistant Attorney General, State of Minnesota, St. Paul, MN (2008 to 2010).